 The Group is committed to reduce the total GHG emissions intensity per square meter in five years (i.e. 2027).
 During the Reporting Period, Scope 1 and 2 GHG emissions, which are attributed to the combustion of fuel from mobile sources and purchased electricity consumed respectively are disclosed.
-To gradually quantify the Scope 3 emission, the Group has calculated the emission of paper waste disposal.
+To gradually quantify the Scope 3 emission, the Group has calculated the emission of paper waste disposal and business travel.
 The emission data is as follows.

-GHG emissions Unit 2024 2023 Direct GHG emissions (Scope 1) tonnes CO 2 e 0.9 1.1 Energy indirect GHG emissions (Scope 2) tonnes CO 2 e 126.6 123.5 Other indirect GHG Emissions (Scope 3) tonnes CO 2 e 0.6 1.0 Total GHG emissions tonnes CO 2 e 127.5 125.6 Intensity tonnes CO 2 e/m 0.09 0.10
+GHG emissions Unit 2025 2024 Direct GHG emissions (Scope 1) tonnes CO 2 e 0.68 0.89 Energy indirect GHG emissions (Scope 2) tonnes CO 2 e 152.01 126.59 Other indirect GHG Emissions (Scope 3) tonnes CO 2 e 16.7 0.6 Total GHG emissions tonnes CO 2 e 169.39 127.48 Intensity tonnes CO 2 e/m2 0.11 0.09

-GHG emission data is presented in terms of carbon dioxide equivalent and is based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report
+- GHG emission data is presented in terms of carbon dioxide equivalent and is based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report

-- Appendix II: Reporting Guidance on Environmental KPIs" issued by the HKEX, and the 2023 Sustainability Report published by CLP.
+Appendix II: Reporting Guidance on Environmental KPIs" issued by the HKEX, and the 2024 Sustainability Report published by CLP. - 2.
+As at 31 March 2025, the Group had an office area of 1,554.3 m2.
+This data has also been used for calculating other intensity data.